eltociear/Gold-Language/README.md

 type // =, >, <, !
-logvaluetrue // What to log if your if statement is true logvaluefalse // What to log if your if statement is false
+logvaluetrue // What to log if your if statement is true logvaluefalse // What to log if your if statement is false endProgram // ALWAYS END YOUR PROGRAM WITH THIS!!!!
 ```

 # Contribution